Frequently Asked Questions

-A. Male children, up to age 17, are allowed in the WSN with their family.
+A. Male children, up to age 17, are allowed in the WSN with their families.
 Single men age 18 or older or families with adult males will be referred to other resources in Douglas County.

 Q. Are there any religious requirements for guests?

 A. While the WSN is a faith-based initiative, guests are not discriminated against by their religious beliefs.
 Guests enter the shelter with the understanding that they will be staying in facilities that may have religious symbols and themes.